-If you’re using a cloud PLM application, there are specific user onboarding tools available, such as walkme or appcues to ease the process of creating your product walkthroughs.
+If you’re using a cloud PLM application, there are specific user IT onboarding tools available, such as WalkMe or Appcues to ease the process of creating your product walkthroughs.
 If not, you’ll probably need custom development.

 You might also want to consider preparing a short “Getting started” eCourse to cover what happens when your users first log in.
 What do they need to do in order to log in?
 What do they see?
 How do they navigate the user interface?
 Our Autodesk Fusion system first login demo does a nice job of this.
 Check it out here!

 Users don’t care about your processes and systems as much as you do.
 They care about how those new processes and systems are going to make their life better.
 You can prepare an eLearning course to help them learn about your products, processes, system landscape, and any special skills or workflows they’ll need.

 You can break down complexity and let them slowly get into greater detail through interactive learning. eLearning can help you explain concepts in a practical and user-friendly way.